louisdubaere/adv-python-ind/README.md

 # Individual Python Assignment using Dask

-This project predicts the amount of shared bikes that get used in Washington per hour.
+This project predicts the amount of shared bikes that get used in Washington D.C. per hour.
 It makes use of Dask.

 ## Getting Started